curlysemi/nume/README.md

 ### TODOs:
 * Python3 support
+* Implement as node module (in a separate repo once finalized)

 #### Non-normative notes:
 * My earlier attempts at pronounceable encoding schemes envisioned 'asymmetrical' encoding, where the two character sets used were not isomorphic to eachother.
 While an interesting algorithm/formula for determining the number of elements per 'digit' was discovered, it was not that useful and no efficient conversion algorithm was discovered.
 Had such an algorithm been discovered, the next progression would have been dynamic character sets that would permit consecutive consonants and vowels if they were part of common sequences (such as 'tr', 'th', and so on).
 Despair took over and I implemented the special case on my flight back from Prague. — {;